RafaelM0reira/landingPage-Art-of-War/README.md

 <img src="./ilustration prints/2.png">
 <img src="./ilustration prints/3.png">

-# This is personal project is a landing page of the book Art of War
+# This personal project is a landing page of the book Art of War, this page is animated and responsive

 ## In this project I used